bulv1ne/billbalance/README.md

 selects who payed,
 for who and how much,
 and finishes by pressing the Insert button.
+The website subtracts an equal part for every person sellected.

 Settings
 --------

 [Django 1.4](https://www.djangoproject.com/) or up is required.
 Although Django 1.3 should be fine also.
 [Bootstrap v2.2.1](http://twitter.github.com/bootstrap/) is implemented for css if you want your own style.

 * Download code